AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/domain-management.md

 Tracking statuses can be as follows:

-* **ACTIVE**: [!DNL Marketo Measure] is currently receiving data from this domain
+* **ACTIVE**: [!DNL Marketo Measure] is receiving data from this domain
-* **DISABLED**: This domain is available for tracking, but is currently disabled
+* **DISABLED**: This domain is available for tracking, but is disabled
 * **UNAVAILABLE**: This domain is unavailable for tracking because it is not verified

-Hovering over any individual status item will trigger a tooltip that further explains that status.
+Hovering over any individual status item triggers a tooltip that further explains that status.

 ## FAQ {#faq}

 **What happens when a domain is removed in the Admin Console?**

-When a domain is removed in the Admin Console, [!DNL Marketo Measure] will mark the domain as deleted. [!DNL Marketo Measure] will immediately stop tracking traffic on this domain, but will not remove any previously collected data.
+When a domain is removed in the Admin Console, [!DNL Marketo Measure] marks the domain as deleted. [!DNL Marketo Measure] will immediately stop tracking traffic on this domain, but will not remove any previously collected data.

 **Why am I unable to enable a domain?**

 There are several reasons why a domain might be disallowed for selection on this page.
-If the domain is not validated in the Admin Console, it will be unavailable in [!DNL Marketo Measure].
+If the domain is not validated in the Admin Console, it is unavailable in [!DNL Marketo Measure].
 Similarly, if the domain is owned by a different Adobe Org from the current [!DNL Marketo Measure] tenant, it may be unavailable for selection.

 **How do I remove a domain from this list?**

-If a domain has the "enabled" switch turned off, [!DNL Marketo Measure] will ignore it and it is effectively removed from [!DNL Marketo Measure].
-To permanently remove a domain from [!DNL Marketo Measure], you must disable it in [!DNL Marketo Measure], and subsequently remove it from the Admin Console.
+If a domain has the "enabled" switch turned off, [!DNL Marketo Measure] ignores it and it is effectively removed from [!DNL Marketo Measure].
+To permanently remove a domain from [!DNL Marketo Measure], you must disable it in [!DNL Marketo Measure], and then remove it from the Admin Console.